-Green coffee bean extracts are often dismissed as simply a source of caffeine, but their weight loss potential is boosted by the presence of powerful, antioxidant polyphenols known as chlorogenic acids, or CGAs for short.
-These CGAs increase your metabolic rate, stimulate fat breakdown, and enhance fat burning through interactions with genes present in both the nucleus and energy factories (mitochondria) of your cells.
+Green coffee bean extract for weight loss is gaining in popularity as research evidence continues to support its use in boosting metabolism and stimulating fat burning.
+While green coffee bean extract is often dismissed as simply a source of caffeine, its weight loss potential is boosted by the presence of powerful, antioxidant polyphenols known as chlorogenic acids, or CGAs for short.
+These CGAs enhance fat burning through interactions with genes present in both the cell nucleus and your cells energy factories, or mitochondria.

-The caffeine found in green coffee beans supports the effects of CGAs as it also stimulates metabolism to increase fat breakdown, partly by raising circulating adrenaline levels which mobilise free fatty acids from fat stores.
+The caffeine found in green coffee beans stimulates metabolism to increase fat breakdown, partly by raising circulating levels of adrenaline hormone, which releases free fatty acids from fat stores.